 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-This article explores 10 potential milk thistle benefits and examines whether there is any scientific evidence to support its use.
+This article explores potential milk thistle benefits and examines whether there is any scientific evidence to support its use.
 It also looks at how to use milk thistle and whether there are any risks to consider.

 The most common use of milk thistle is for liver problems.
-Some claim it can help treat:
+Some people claim it can help to treat:

-Other potential health benefits include protecting heart health by lowering cholesterol levels and helping people manage type 2 diabetes.
+Other potential benefits include protecting heart health by lowering cholesterol levels and helping people manage type 2 diabetes.

-1. Supports liver health
+Supports liver health

 Promotes skin health

 Milk thistle may help to promote healthy skin.
 A